SMUnlimited/AMAI/README.md

 Unzip the contents of the installer to a folder of your choice.

-Double-click amai-electron-manager.exe to open the installer.
+Double-click amai-installer.exe to open the installer.

 You can install to a single map or a whole directory.